-You may know about The Chronicle of the Horse challenge.
-If you don’t, take a look here.
-COTH even has a support group page for participants.
-I’d love to hear if you or your students sign up for this.
+And check out the 2020 Chronicle of the Horse Lose the Leathers group on Facebook https://www.facebook.com/groups/cothlosetheleathers I’d love to hear if you or your students sign up for this.
 If you let me know, I’ll root for you and mention you in the next Riding Instructor News.

 But What About Everyone Else?

 Why should only the strong riders have the opportunity to participate?
 You can set up your own program for No Stirrup November that will include your newest, youngest, or oldest students.
 They’ll feel included and they’ll have incentive to participate each fall.
 Plus, they will accomplish a goal.